MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/aggregations-advanced.md

 ## Creating aggregation tables

-Aggregation tables can be created at the data source, either as a table or view, depending on the data source type, the agg table can be DirectQuery or import into memory.
+Depending on the data source type.
+Aggregation tables can be created at the data source either as a table or view, as a native query., the agg table can be DirectQuery or import into memory.
 As a DirectQuery table in the data source, in this case, incremental data load to refreshes.
 The agg table is mapped to the detail table

 As an import table, the Power BI in-memory cache handles aggregated queries, which it does effectively.
 Limit queries sent to the data source in DirectQuery mode, helping stay within concurrency limits.
 Queries that do get through tend to be filtered, transactional-level queries, which data warehouses and big-data systems normally handle well.

-At the data source as an additional table or a view.

-As a native query.

 In Power Query as an import table that will be loaded in memory into the dataset.
 This is by far the most effective method for create